-The paper applies regular LASSO, group LASSO, adaptive LASSO, other techniques such as fitting generalized additive models with the GAML procedure, classification and regression tree models with the HPSPLIT procedure, etc. Because the space of journal is limited, the author will focus on analysis the dataset by regular LASSO, Group LASSO, adaptive LASSO.
+The paper applies regular LASSO, group LASSO, adaptive LASSO, other techniques such as fitting generalized additive models with the GAML procedure, classification and regression tree models with the HPSPLIT procedure, etc. Because of the limit space of the space for journal, I will focus on analysis the dataset by regular LASSO, Group LASSO, adaptive LASSO.
 In general, GMESELECT procedure is used to analyze coefficient effects of predictors.
-It supports the mode selection methods: Forward selection, which get starts with no effects and adds effects; Backward elimination which has to be beginning with all effects and deletes effects; Stepwise selection that gets start with no effects that added and be able to be deleted; least angle regression that begins with no effects and adds effects and estimate β s by shrinking to zero; LASSO that is constraining sum of absolute β s; at least one β close to 0.
-Elastic net is a kind of constrains sums of absolute and squared β s, and at least one β set to 0.
-Adaptive LASSO is a kind of constraint sum of absolute weighted β s, and at least one β set to 0; Group LASSO is constraint sum of Euclidean norms of β s with effects and all β s for the same effects are set to 0 or β s are probably to be non-zero.
+It supports the mode selection methods: Forward selection, which get starts with no effects and adds effects; Backward elimination which has to be beginning with all effects and deletes effects; Stepwise selection that gets start with no effects that added and be able to be deleted; least angle regression that begins with no effects and adds effects and estimate $\beta$ s by shrinking to zero; LASSO that is constraining sum of absolute $\beta$ s; at least one $\beta$ close to 0.
+Elastic net is a kind of constrains sums of absolute and squared $\beta$ s, and at least one $\beta$ set to 0.
+Adaptive LASSO is a kind of constraint sum of absolute weighted $\beta$ s, and at least one $\beta$ set to 0; Group LASSO is constraint sum of Euclidean norms of $\beta$ s with effects and all $\beta$ s for the same effects are set to 0 or $\beta$ s are probably to be non-zero.

 The variable selection is more important for the high-dimensional datasets like Lake Michigan Fish data 2011-2016.
-The number of features look like to be very high.
 When feature selection process, the variables are probably having a non-zero coefficient if the shrinking process are selected to be part of the model.
 For using LASSO methods to analyze predictors, there is many advantages: it provides accurate prediction.
 After shrinking and removing the coefficients, variance is reduced without a substantial increase of the bias.
-Secondly, LASSO can help argument the model interpretability by eliminating irrelevant variables without the response variables.
+Secondly, LASSO can help argument the model interpretability by eliminating irrelevant v variables without the response variables.